mpdf/mpdf.github.io/css-stylesheets/default-stylesheet.md

 ## Prior to mPDF 2.2

-<p>The original default styles (mPDF &lt;=2.0) were extensively changed with improvements in CSS handling in mPDF 2.0 (this particularly changed table borders, and table cell alignment, as well as a serif default font-family).</p>
+The original default styles (mPDF &lt;=2.0) were extensively changed with improvements in CSS handling in mPDF 2.0 (this particularly changed table borders, and table cell alignment, as well as a serif default font-family).

-<p>In order to allow backwards compatibilty, a secondary "stylesheet" - a variable $defaultCSS2 was introduced in mPDF 2.0 - and the option to load this on intiating mPDF:</p>
+In order to allow backwards compatibilty, a secondary "stylesheet" - a variable $defaultCSS2 was introduced in mPDF 2.0 - and the option to load this on intiating mPDF:

 {% highlight php %}
 <?php